mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 * When everything looks to my liking locally I deploy to Media Temple using rsync.
 Only files that have changed make the trip which is so much faster than the days of manually FTPing over the entirety of my _site folder.
 * This rsync step is handled through another rake task which notifies Ping-O-Matic, Google, and Bing that my site has updated and to check out the new sitemap.xml and atom.xml feed.

 I do a lot of tinkering and adjusting with the visual bits of Made Mistakes.
 To me it will forever be a "work in progress" where I'm essentially redesigning it in the open.
-To make development I do locally across Mac OS X and Windows easier I use the following configurations, tools, and Jekyll plugins.
+To make the development across Mac OS X and Windows easier I've settled on the following configurations, tools, and Jekyll plugins.

 ### Bundler

-The first time I entered the `jekyll build` command I had no idea what I was doing.
-Installing Ruby, Bundler, and Ruby Gems, were all new to me.
-A setup that worked one day would break another when I updated the Jekyll gem or tried to work on a Windows machine.
+Installing Ruby, Bundler, and Ruby Gems, were all new to me three years ago.
+Running `jekyll build` on the same repo on different operating systems was always a crap shoot.
+A setup that worked one day would most certainly break after updating Jekyll with `gem update jekyll` and running on a Windows machine.

 I eventually learned to embrace [Bundler](http://bundler.io/) from the advice of numerous Jekyll's issues on GitHub and Stack Overflow posts.
-Since I was already using Bundler to install Jekyll it wasn't that hard to run `bundle init` to create an empty `Gemfile` and at the following gems:
+Bundler is used to install Jekyll so it wasn't that big of a leap to start using a `Gemfile` to manage dependencies.

+1. Run `bundle init` to create an empty `Gemfile`
+2. Add gems, in my case it's' the following:

 {% highlight ruby %}
 source 'https://rubygems.org'